|Minimum Age:||16 years by program start date of 1 June|

 Prior Year Wright Scholars Entering their Senior Year of High School

-- You do NOT need to reapply to the program; just get your mentor to approve your selection to continue by submitting your name to email@example.com.
-Scholars may be eligible to return for consecutive summer internships through graduation from college.
-Discuss your interest to return as a Wright Scholar with your mentor.
+- Scholars may be eligible to return for consecutive summer internships through graduation from college.
+Discuss your interest to return with your mentor.

-- Wright Scholars selected to return will receive an emailed invitation for the following summer by December 31, with an acceptance window that closes in February.
+- Prior year junior Wright Scholars selected to return as a senior year Wright Scholar will receive an emailed invitation for the following summer by 1 March.

 If you have any program questions, submit them by email: email@example.com.